 There are no immediate plans to send another diplomat to Zambia.

-Zambia receives $500 million dollars every year from the US for financial support, much of it earmarked towards /AIDS prevention.
+Zambia receives $500 million dollars every year from the US for financial support, much of it earmarked towards HIV/AIDS prevention.

 Africa’s conservative stance on LGBT rights